-- You have a co-borrower on the reverse mortgage loan,
+- Whether you have a co-borrower on the reverse mortgage loan,

-- You were married at the time you took out the loan and continued to be married up until your death
+- Whether you were married when the loan documents were signed and continued to be married up until your death.

 If there’s a co-borrower on the loan

-It’s a good idea to check with your reverse mortgage servicer to make sure its loan records are accurate and that you and your co-borrower are both on the loan.
+It’s a good idea to check with your reverse mortgage servicer to make sure your loan records are accurate and that you and your co-borrower are both on the loan.
 Call your servicer to find out what names are listed on your loan.
-See your reverse mortgage loan statement for the phone number, and ask them to send you this information in writing for your records.
-You can also write a letter requesting this information.
+See your reverse mortgage loan statement for the servicer’s phone number or address and ask them to send you this information in writing for your records.

 For reverse mortgage loans with case numbers assigned on or after August 4, 2014